alttch/eva3/doc/items.rst

 that the disabled sensor may be switched to "error" and then to "work" mode by the system itself.
 Why it works that way?
 According to the logic of the system, the sensor error is an emergency situation that should affect its status even if it is disabled and requires an immediate attention of the user.
-If you want the sensor not to respond to external state updates - set it to the :doc:`virtual state<virtual>`

 Sensors (and sometimes units) can be placed on the same detector, controller or bus queried by a single command.
 EVA can use :ref:`multiupdates<multiupdate>`